XI Edition of Baikal Ice Marathon will be held on March, 01, 2015

 XI edition of Baikal Ice Marathon is held in the year of 2015, which represents the culmination of the UNESCO International decade for actions 'Water for Life' (2005-2015).
 The actions though should continue further on every level of life of human civilization.

 “For our world, consumed by egoistic aspiration, it is necessary to review and overcome all divides and antagonistic barriers on our way… To achieve optimistic scenario, of primary importance is the education of younger generation from “child’s pot”.
 Children should grow with understanding of the holiness of water, value of each water droplet that carries an element of life, contains the mind and memory of entire world...” - Professor Victor Dukhovny, World Water Council Board Member.

 1. The Baikal Ice Marathon is aimed at:

-- Promotion of responsible recreation and healthy mode of life in Lake Baikal area.
+- Promotion of responsible tourism and healthy mode of life in Lake Baikal area;

 3. Date, time, course, place of holding of BIM

-The BIM foot race will take place on March, 01, 2014 on Lake Baikal.
+The BIM foot race will take place on March, 01, 2015 on Lake Baikal.
 The BIM course to be laid between the lakes’ 2 opposite sides.
-Depending on the ice conditions and those of the race course, the starting line of the Baikal Ice Marathon will be located either in the settlement of Listvyanka on the western shore of Lake Baikal or near the station of Tankhoy on the eastern shore of Baikal.
+Depending on the ice conditions and those of the race course, the starting line of the Baikal Ice Marathon will be located either in the settlement of Listvyanka on the western shore of Lake Baikal or near the stations of Tankhoy or Pereyomnaya on the eastern shore of Baikal.
 Final location of the starting point shall be indicated a day before the commencement of BIM.
 Finish line of the BIM shall be located on the opposite shore, dependent on the starting line spot.
-The start time of BIM 42.195 km distance and BIM half distance (21 km) is – 09:00 a.m. if the start line is fixed on the western shore;11:00 a.m. local time if the start line is on the eastern shore.
+The start time of BIM is – 09:00 a.m. if the start line is fixed on the western shore; 10:30 a.m. local time if the start line is on the eastern shore.

 4. Distances of BIM